 Apps for kids – do YOUR homework.
-More than 80,000 apps are labeled as educational, but little research has demonstrated their actual quality.
+Many apps are labeled as educational, but little research has demonstrated their actual quality.
 Products pitched as "interactive" should require more than "pushing and swiping."
 Look to organizations like

 Common Sense Media for reviews about age-appropriate apps, games and programs to guide you in making the best choices for your children.

 It's OK for your teen to be online.
 Online relationships are part of typical adolescent development.
 Social media can support teens as they explore and discover more about themselves and their place in the grown-up world.
 Just be sure your teen is behaving appropriately in both the real and online worlds.
 Many teens need to be reminded that a platform's privacy settings do not make things actually "private" and that images, thoughts, and behaviors teens share online will instantly become a part of their digital footprint indefinitely.

 Keep lines of communication open and let them know you're there if they have questions or concerns.

 Warn children about the importance of privacy and the dangers of predators and sexting.
 Teens need to know that once content is shared with others, they will not be able to delete or remove it completely, and includes

 texting of inappropriate pictures.
 They may also not know about or choose not to use privacy settings, and they need to be warned that sex offenders often use social networking, chat rooms, e-mail, and online gaming to contact and exploit children.